brimdata/zed/docs/lake/design.md

 Since the Zed system "typedefs" each journal record with a named type, this kind of query gives intuitive results.
-There is no need to implement a long list of features for journal introspection since the data in its entirety can be simply and efficiently process as a ZNG stream.
+There is no need to implement a long list of features for journal introspection since the data in its entirety can be simply and efficiently processed as a ZNG stream.

 > Note that :journal sub-pools are not yet implemented but the `zed lake log`
 > command is implemented and can provide a complete journal snapshot.